AkshatWM/AI-Companion/README.md

 Step-2 Clone this repo

-Step-3 Open the script.JS file in your code editor and change the model name to whatever you are using + go to line 38 and replace "'/no_think\n'+prompt1" depending on whether you are using a non thinking model/you want the model to think.
+Step-3 Open the script.JS file in your code editor and go to line 38 and replace "'/no_think\n'+prompt1" depending on whether you are using a non thinking model/you want the model to think.

-Step-4 Run the batch file.
+Step-4 Run the Run program.batch file.

 Step-5 Enjoy :)